vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 their original links, and that surviving assets keep their addresses.
 The full Debug build and all 21 CTest targets pass without compiler warnings.

+## Keep instrument-variant state together by lane

+Instrument variant materialization now keeps envelope overrides, pan, and the sounding voice's endpoint in one lane-state map.
+This removes three independent lookup/default paths and the helper that switched between lane-specific and track-wide voice queries.
+Instrument selection resets only each lane's envelope;
+pan and sounding voices continue.
+The global stereo query explicitly checks all lanes, while lane events inspect their own state directly.

+The production change removes four lines, but its main benefit is replacing three partially overlapping state tables with one.
+A new multi-lane regression checks independent pan/envelopes, reset behavior, and active-voice diagnostics after an instrument change.
+The full Debug build and all 21 CTest targets pass without compiler warnings.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual